 Saturday: Trogir–Island of Brač

-From 12:00 am to 2:00 pm, boarding time in the port of Trogir.
-If you arrive by your own car, you can proceed to the parking reception (as indicated in your travel documents) already from 10:00 am.
-Upon arrival, our staff will show you where to park and unload your car.
-Our service-team will take your luggage to the port.
+Between 12:00 noon and 2: pm boarding at the port of Trogir.
+If you arrive in Trogir by your own car, you can drive to our car park reception from 10:00 am until 1:00 pm at the latest.
+Here you can park your car and our service team will bring your luggage to the port or to the ship in time.
+You will reach the harbour in about ten minutes on foot (approx. 1,100 m) via the pedestrian bridge.
 After embarkation, our representatives will welcome you aboard with a drink and you will meet the crew and your fellow passengers.
 After a lunch snack at about 3:00 pm, “Cast off!”, we will stop in one of the bays on the island of Čiovo, where we will have our first chance to dip into the crystal-clear waters of the Adriatic Sea.
 Afterwards, we will continue our voyage to Pučišća.
 The picturesque place is located on the island of Brač, which is not only well-known for its white limestone.
 Even world-famous buildings like the White House in Washington and the Reichstag building in Berlin are built with the stone, which still today is exported to countries all over the world.
 Brač is also known for being one of the largest islands in the entire Adriatic Sea.
 Dinner aboard and overnight stay in Pučišća.
-For guests arriving later with flights booked by I.D.
-Riva Tours – transfer to Pučišća and embarkation in the evening.

 Sunday: Island of Brač–Neretva River Delta–Metković